philwebdev/identity-provider-template/README.md

-# Template per Identity Provider con OAuth2 utilizzando OpenIddict
+# Identity Provider Template with OAuth2 using OpenIddict

-Questo template fornisce un punto di partenza per la creazione di un Identity Provider (IDP) basato su OAuth2 utilizzando OpenIddict in un progetto .NET Core.
-L'IDP può essere utilizzato per gestire l'autenticazione e l'autorizzazione degli utenti, fornendo token OAuth2 per l'accesso sicuro alle risorse protette.
+This template provides a starting point for creating an Identity Provider (IDP) based on OAuth2 using OpenIddict in a .NET Core project.
+The IDP can be used to manage user authentication and authorization, providing OAuth2 tokens for secure access to protected resources.

-## Caratteristiche
+## Features

-- Implementazione di un Identity Provider basato su OAuth2 utilizzando OpenIddict.
+- Implementation of an Identity Provider based on OAuth2 using OpenIddict.
-- Configurazione predefinita per gestire l'autenticazione e l'autorizzazione degli utenti.
+- Default configuration for managing user authentication and authorization.
-- Fornisce endpoint per la gestione dei token OAuth2 (ad es. /connect/token, /connect/authorize).
+- Provides endpoints for managing OAuth2 tokens (e.g., /connect/token, /connect/authorize).
-- Integrato con le funzionalità di sicurezza e autenticazione di .NET Core.
+- Integrated with .NET Core's security and authentication features.
-- Utilizzo della Clean Architeture
+- Utilizes Clean Architecture.

-## Versioni
+## Versions

 - .NET 8
-- OpenIddict 5.3.0.
+- OpenIddict 5.3.0

-## Istruzioni per l'uso
+## Instructions for Use

-1. Clona il repository.
+1. Clone the repository.
-2. Configura il template con le impostazioni desiderate per l'autenticazione, l'autorizzazione e la gestione degli utenti.
+2. Configure the template with the desired settings for authentication, authorization, and user management.
-3. Esegui il progetto e accedi agli endpoint per la gestione dell'autenticazione e dei token OAuth2.
+3. Run the project and access the endpoints for managing authentication and OAuth2 tokens.

 .